For Eldorado Resorts Inc. [ERI], Morgan Stanley sees a rise to $65. What next?

 With the latest financial reports released by the company, Eldorado Resorts Inc. posted 0.49/share EPS, while the average EPS was predicted by analysts to be reported at 0.4/share.When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 22.50%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for ERI.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Eldorado Resorts Inc. go to 27.50%.

-Positions in Eldorado Resorts Inc. stocks held by institutional investors increased at the end of February and at the time of the February reporting period, where 132 institutional holders increased their position in Eldorado Resorts Inc. [NASDAQ:ERI] by around 15,409,247 shares.
-Additionally, 118 investors decreased positions by around 10,921,756 shares, while 28 investors held positions by with 55,726,044 shares.
-The mentioned changes placed institutional holdings at 82,057,047 shares, according to the latest SEC report filing.
-ERI stock had 47 new institutional investments in for a total of 3,974,758 shares, while 36 institutional investors sold positions of 1,873,048 shares during the same period.
+Positions in Eldorado Resorts Inc. stocks held by institutional investors increased at the end of February and at the time of the February reporting period, where 129 institutional holders increased their position in Eldorado Resorts Inc. [NYSE:ERI] by around 15,468,066 shares.
+Additionally, 125 investors decreased positions by around 11,428,708 shares, while 26 investors held positions by with 54,691,771 shares.
+The mentioned changes placed institutional holdings at 81,588,545 shares, according to the latest SEC report filing.
+ERI stock had 47 new institutional investments in for a total of 3,969,499 shares, while 43 institutional investors sold positions of 2,386,029 shares during the same period.